apache/skywalking-banyandb-java-client/README.md

 client.connect();
 ```

 These addresses are either IP addresses or DNS names.
-If DNS names are used, the client will resolve the DNS name to
-IP addresses and use them to connect to the server.
-The client will periodically refresh the IP addresses of the DNS
-name.
-The refresh interval can be configured by `resolveDNSInterval` option.

 The client will try to connect to the server in a round-robin manner.
 The client will periodically refresh the server
 addresses.
 The refresh interval can be configured by `refreshInterval` option.